-How to get ready for Chinese New Year and how to bring luck to the Year of the Rat!
+Preparing for the Chinese New Year and Attracting Good Fortune in the Year of the Ra

 Welcome the year of the Rat!
 The rat is the first of all zodiac signs and is a sign that a new day is upon, a fresh start, a new beginning!
 “According to one myth, the Jade Emperor said the order would be decided by the order in which they arrived to his party.
 The Rat tricked the Ox into giving him a ride.
 Then, just as they arrived at the finish line, the Rat jumped down and landed ahead of the Ox, becoming first.”

 Rats are clever, resourceful, quick thinkers, they also love quiet and peaceful environments.
 Rats can take unlucky events and turn them into financial gain.
 They are also good for fertility!

 So, how to create some luck in the New Year?

 This is my personal New Year and I take (almost) all of the following to heart, especially the “whatever you do on New Year’s Day is what you’ll be doing all year”, so choose wisely, celebrate, have fun, connect with friends and family… at the very least wear red undergarments next Saturday!

 By Chinese New Year’s Eve, you should have done the following:

 - Clean the entire home to get rid of all the things that are associated with the old year.

 - Resolve differences with family members, friends, neighbors and business associates.

 - Buy oranges (good health and long life), tangerines (long relationships, fruitful and multiply for having children or persimmons (happiness and wealth).